Fortifications of Brussels: Construction of the Small Ring

 In 1830, as Belgium gained its independence, demolition work had reached the Halle Gate.
 Since its closing, it had served as a military prison, and later as storage of archives.
 The new government decided to spare it.
 In 1840, the street just inside of the gate was raised 3 m, making it impassable to vehicles.
 From 1868 to 1871, as the city was being modernised, the architect Henri Beyaert, with little regard for historical accuracy, transformed the austere medieval tower into something of a neo-Gothic castle, which fit better with the contemporary romantic perception of the Middle Ages.

 In 1860, the taxes on commercial goods were lifted, and the last barrier between Brussels and its suburbs was destroyed.
-The intersections at the Anderlecht Gate and the Ninove Gate are the only two where the toll pavilions still stand.
+The intersections at the Anderlecht Gate and the Ninove Gate are the only two where the octroi pavilions still stand.
 Those of the Namur Gate were moved, and now stand at the end of the Avenue Louise/Louizalaan, at the entrance to the Bois de la Cambre/Ter Kamerenbos.

 Although modified, the Halle Gate is the last remnant of the second walls of Brussels.
 Their course can be seen by the current Small Ring, although it stops short of the Halle Gate, and they still define downtown Brussels, often called the Pentagon.
-In the 1950s, with pressure from the automobile, new plans to improve traffic flow were implemented, partly due to the 1958 Brussels World's Fair (Expo '58).
-Later tunnels were dug, and one of the main lines of the Brussels Metro now runs primarily underneath the Small Ring.
-Today, the Small Ring is a major arterial ring road.
+In the 1950s, with pressure from the automobile, new plans to improve traffic flow were implemented, partly due to the 1958 Brussels World's Fair (Expo 58).
+Later, tunnels were dug, and one of the main lines of the Brussels Metro now runs primarily underneath the Small Ring.
+Nowadays, the Small Ring is a major arterial ring road.